Scoring spreadsheet: The most important spreadsheet

 In the next image you can see an example from one of our users:

-It seems that mathematical formulas work well, at least in this example and all that we have already analyzed.
-Anyway, what information can we extract?
-First, we can define which spreadsheets are the core of our data system.
+It seems that mathematical formulas work well, at least in this example and those that we have already analyzed.
+So what information can we extract?
+Firstly, we can define which spreadsheets are the core of our data system.
 They will be those with more Output Power.
-Second, we will consider spreadsheets that are useful for monitoring data like KPIs for instance.
+Secondly, we will consider spreadsheets that are useful for monitoring data like KPIs for instance.
 Finally, we will know the global punctuation of each spreadsheet.

 Learn how to easily merge your spreadsheets using Sheetgo in the following blog post.